Penalty notice: introduction

 We must go through the questions listed in the Customs Penalty Action Checklist (CPAC), see CCPG27220, to decide whether or not to issue a penalty notice.

-If having done this, we still remain uncertain about whether it is appropriate to issue a penalty notice, we should seek advice from the CITEX CCP Network.
+If having done this, and having consulted with manager, we still remain uncertain about whether it is appropriate to issue a penalty notice, we should seek advice from the CITEX CCP Network.

 Where you decide that a penalty is appropriate, the trader must be given an opportunity to provide any further information they may have which may alter the decision.
 This is done by giving them the Right to be heard (RTBH), see CCPG11500.